Subhoshri/Encryptix/README.md

 Credit card fraud detection aims to identify fraudulent transactions.
 This project uses machine learning models to classify transactions as fraudulent or legitimate.

-### Structure
+### Contents

-- `credit_card_fraud_detection/`
+- `credit_card_fraud_detection`
-  - `data/`: Contains the dataset used for training and testing.
+  - `dataset`: Contains the dataset used for training and testing.
-  - `notebooks/`: Jupyter notebooks for data exploration and model development.
+  - `notebooks`: Jupyter notebooks for data exploration and model development.
-  - `results/`: Contains the results of model evaluations and visualizations.
+  - `results`: Contains the results of model evaluations and visualizations.

 ## Movie Genre Classification